garretfick/openplcproject.github.io/runtime/raspberry-pi/index.md

 install.

 The best way to get OpenPLC files into your Raspberry Pi is by using git.
-Usually, git comes pre-installed on Raspbian.
+Usually, git comes preinstalled on Raspbian.
 If for some reason you don't have git installed on your system, you can install it by typing:

 ```